rwijtvliet/portfolyo/docs/specialized_topics/resampling.rst

 Something similar happens when going in the reverse direction, but a bit more intricate.
 Let's start with the following quarteryearly values:

 =========================  ========  ======  =======  =======  ====
-Quarterly                         w       q        p        r     t resolution                       MW     MWh  Eur/MWh      Eur  degC
+Quarterly resolution              w       q        p        r     t
+\                                MW     MWh  Eur/MWh      Eur  degC
 =========================  ========  ======  =======  =======  ====
 2024-01-01 00:00:00+01:00  0.137426   300.0    37.77  11330.1   1.3
 2024-04-01 00:00:00+02:00  0.082418   180.0    25.30   4554.0  12.3